From the left navigation bar, go to Source > New Source > Reverse ETL. Then, select PostgreSQL:

 These options are explained below:

-- Verifying Connection: This option indicates that RudderStack is trying to connect to the warehouse with the information specified in the connection credentials.
+Verifying Connection: This option indicates that RudderStack is trying to connect to the warehouse with the information specified in the connection credentials.

 If this option gives an error, it means that one or more fields specified in the connection credentials are incorrect.
 Verify your credentials in this case.

-- Able to Access RudderStack Schema: This option implies that RudderStack is able to access the _rudderstack schema you have created by successfully running all commands in the User Permissions section.
+Able to Access RudderStack Schema: This option implies that RudderStack is able to access the _rudderstack schema you have created by successfully running all commands in the User Permissions section.